 The second problem is associated with those multi-asset collateral-backed stablecoins.
 It may happen that when the value of one of its assets (for example a dip in the value of ether or litecoin) is falling, to tackle that issue the company has to take the route of increasing the value of its holdings in another asset to compensate and keep the value of the coin stable.
 Such a strategy may eventually lead to a situation where investors may flee from an asset that is declining in value.

 Then there is the challenge of scaling – probably one of the biggest issues with any cryptocurrency.
 As mentioned earlier the price-stability nature of the stablecoin should dissuade investors from putting their money into it.
 But to make use of stablecoins technology in various innovative applications, it needs investments in millions, even billions.
 Therefore the stablecoins need to reach a level where liquidity is deep enough to support that.
 This can put a cap on how fast stablecoins can grow.

 Other stablecoins looking to replace Tether as a liquid proxy may run into problems, as Tether had a good head start, and it has held its peg to US dollars quite reliably so far.

-Another challenge stablecoin is likely to run into is regulatory scrutiny.
-Stablecoin closely resembles fiat currencies and therefore likely to have quite some effect on monetary policies worldwide.
+Another challenge stablecoins are likely to run into is regulatory scrutiny.
+Stablecoins closely resemble fiat currencies and therefore likely to have quite some effect on monetary policies worldwide.
 Therefore central banks are likely to take necessary measures on it, unlike other cryptocurrencies.

 With all the amazing benefits cryptocurrencies offer, the only problem that has deterred cryptocurrencies from becoming the mainstream currency is its unpredictable price swings.
-Stablecoin, addressing that exact issue is the right step forward.
+Stablecoins, addressing that exact issue, is the right step forward.